VasaOfficial/Portfolio-Webiste/README.md

 Thank you for using my portfolio website!
 If you have any questions or feedback, feel free to contact me.

 ## Technologies Used

-* HTML5
+- HTML5
-* CSS3 (styled-components)
+- CSS3 (styled-components)
-* React
+- React
-* TypeScript
+- TypeScript
-* Vite
+- Vite
-* eslint/prettier
+- eslint/prettier

 ## Installation

+To set up the project locally, follow these steps:

-1. Clone the repository: git clone https://github.com/VasaOfficial/Portfolio-Website.git
+1. Clone the repository: `git clone https://github.com/VasaOfficial/Portfolio-Website.git`
-2. Run commad in terminal: npm install

-## Contributing
-Contributions are welcome.
-Please submit a pull request if you have any suggestions or improvements.
+2. Install the dependencies: `npm install`